Skip to main content

 We prioritize proposals with leadership and constituency from historically marginalized communities and work that engages in Community Organizing (see definition in drop down below).
 We look for work that is collaborative, risk taking, and strategic.
 We fund groups with budgets under $350,000, and look for organizations with diverse funding sources.
 We accept proposals from groups without 501c3 status as long as they have a fiscal sponsor.

-For more info about our grantmaking please see the drop downs below:
+For more information on the grant application process, please see the drop downs below.

 FUNDING CRITERIA